Developer: Dragonstone Software Publisher: Ubi Soft Released: 12/22/02 Genre: Action

 In Closing

 Dragon’s Lair 3d is a valiant attempt at bringing the series into 3D that doesn’t quite work.
 It has its moments and when everything works it can be fun.
 But sandwiched in between these brief flashes of joy is a whole lot of frustration.
-I don’t regret playing it but I cannot recommend it either.
+I do not regret playing it but I cannot recommend it either.